PeerAssets/papi/README.md

 ## How To Use

-To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://www.docker.com/community-edition)From your command line:
+To clone and run this application, you'll need [Git](https://git-scm.com) and [Docker](https://www.docker.com/community-edition).
+From your command line:

 ```
 # Clone this repository